Is there anything more human than dealing with anxiety or worry? Scripture gives us an antidote…

 Do you struggle with this as much as I do?

-Is there anything more human than being anxious or troubled?
 The minute we resolve one troubling issue, another pops up.
 As soon as we find out our biopsy is benign, our cousin is diagnosed with Alzheimer’s or a neighbor is in a terrible car accident.
 Just when we think life is going swimmingly, someone will speak to us with anger or judgment, withering our happiness and self esteem like a flower in the hot sun.

 The disciples were anxious too

 So how are we to deal with this very clear command from Jesus in John’s gospel?
 “Let not your hearts be troubled.”
 Remember He was addressing this to his disciples just as He was explaining to them what was about to happen—that He was about to be arrested and crucified.

 Our beloved rector, The Very Rev. Alexander D. MacPhail, whose words have graced this blog before, addressed this head on in his wonderful sermon last Sunday.
 I hope you’ll read it or listen to it in its entirety (links below), but I particularly wanted to share the last portion in which he reflects on those people in our lives who, consciously or unconsciously, cause us a high degree of anxiety because of the way they treat us or the hurtful things they might say to us.
 He gives such a helpful prescription for taking the high road instead of allowing others to bring us down:

 I want you to think for a moment about someone in your life who is a source of anxiety for you.
 It may be a family member.
 It may be a friend.
 Someone who—despite all of your best efforts—increases your anxiety.
 It’s as if the thought of them, or the way they relate to you temporarily erases the awareness you have of God’s love for you.
 And you don’t know why.
 Somehow they just throw you off your game.